mmaether/cheatsheets/product-owner.md

 **Backlog Grooming** is an older term that has been deprecated since 2003.
 The term Refinement is preferred.
 We say that the Product Backlog is refined rather than groomed.

+Story Points are often represented as the fibonnaci sequence.
+0, 1, 2, 3, 5, 8, 13, 20, 40, and 100.

+**Planning Poker**: The development team has a set of cards similar to poker cards with the Fibonnaci sequence.
+They will show their cards at the same time to estimate a user story.

+If there is a disagreement, typically the lowest number and the highest number discuss their reasoning.

+### Sprint Backlog

+The Product Owner explains which items will achieve the sprint goal, but the development team will determine who.

+The development team owns the sprint backlog.

+**Increment**: All the Product Backlog items completed during a sprint + the value of all increments from all previous sprints.

+The development team creates the definition of done.

+## Scrum Events

+**Sprint**:

+- Container for all events.
+- Has a time-box of one month or less.
+- Most sprints are only two or three weeks long.

+**Sprint Goal**: Objective that should be reached within the timeline.
+During the sprint, no changes should be made that would endanger the Sprint goal.

+The new sprint starts immediately after the current sprint ends.

+**Cancelling**: Very rare occurrance.
+A Sprint can be cancelled if the Sprint Goal becomes obsolete (i.e. market changes).
+Only the Product Owner has the authority to cancel a sprint.

+If cancelled, product backlog items will be re-estimated and put back in the Product Backlog.

+**Sprint Planning**:

+- Right after conclusion of previous sprint.
+- Time boxed to 8 hours for 1 month sprint.
+- For smaller sprints it should be shorter.
+- Determine what can be delivered, and how to make it happen with a plan.
+- Two parts: PO presents objective that a sprint should achieve and a product backlog items, that if completed, would complete the objective.
+- 1. What can be done in the Sprint.
+This is forcasted by the development team
+- 2. How to implement the work.

+Inputs for the sprint planning meeting:

+- Latest product increment
+- Product Backlog
+- Projected capacity: availability of the developers, holidays, etc.
+- Past performance

+Also Definition of Done for sprint planning.

+**Daily Scrum**:

+- What did I do yesterday?
+- What will I do today?
+- Do I see any impediments?

+The development team should begin the Daily Scrum.
+The Product Owner should not be present, it is meant for the developers.

+**Sprint review**:

+Held at the end of the sprint to review the increment.
+Product Owner holds this meeting and invites stakeholders to the event.
+Maximum of 4 hours for 1 month's sprint.

+Informal meeting.
+Demonstration fo the increment and to encourage collaboration on what happens next.

+Product Owner explains items that have been done and have not been done.
+He maximizes the value of the product.

+The development team demonstrates the work that's been accomplished and to gather feedback.
+Often the stakeholders can try the product with their hands.

+The development team discusses what went well and what didn't go well.

+The product owner discusses the backlog and explains when the next release may occur.
+Discuss strategic planning with stakeholders.
+Stakeholders can ask questions and ask to revise the product.

+Items that are not done: they will not be demonstrated.
+They will not be part of the product increment as they do not follow the definition of done.
+Put back into the Product Backlog and the Product Owner determines what happens with it.

+**Sprint retro**:

+Inspect and adapt the process.
+Internal scrum team event with no external team members.
+1 month sprint, the maximum duration is 3 hours.

+Maximum of 3 hours for a 1 month sprint.

+- How was the sprint in regard to people, relationship, processes and tools.
+- What went well?
+- What didn't go well?
+- How can we improve?

+It's recommended to use an ice breaker, such as funretrospective.com

+## Roles

+The primary responsibility of the Product Owner is to maximize the value.
+It is 1 person.

+The development team is self-organzing.
+No one else tells them what tools to use, etc. The team as a whole should be cross-functional.
+Responsible as a whole.
+No official titles for these individuals.
+You want between 3 and 9 development members.
+Product Owner and Scrum Masters are not included in this count.

 ## Understanding and Applying the Scrum Framework

 ### Empiricism